samuxyz/mongo-blog/tutorial-review.md

 NB: Since we have just one post, the result of the API calls should be almost the same as GET `/api/posts` returns an array of posts with a single item in it.

-How about updating the post? let's change the title and add an extra tag:
+If you want to update the post, for example if you want to change the title and add an extra tag, **add instructions about how to do this**:

 [update-post]